Ellen Buckingham Mathews

-Ellen Buckingham Mathews (1849–1920) was a popular female English novelist during the late 19th and early 20th centuries.
+Ellen Buckingham Mathews (26 August 1849 – 10 March 1920) was a popular English novelist during the late 19th and early 20th centuries.
 She was also known as Mrs Reeves after her marriage in 1877 to Dr. Henry Albert Reeves (1841–1914) but was best known under her pen name, Helen Mathers.

+Biography

-She was born in Misterton, Somerset.
-Her first novel, "Comin' thro' the Rye" was published in 1875.
+She was born in Misterton, Somerset, to Thomas Mathews, a horsehair manufacturer, and Maria Ann Mathews.
+Her first novel, Comin' thro' the Rye was published in 1875.
 It was partly based on people in her life and on her own early romantic experiences.
 She also acknowledged Rhoda Broughton as an early influence.
 She continued to write until her death.